kristapsdz/acme-client/README.md

 Lastly, the poorly-named revocation process, [revokeproc.c](revokeproc.c), attempts to read the certificate on file and determine its expected expiration.

-The software has been designed with [OpenBSD](http://www.openbsd.org) in mind, though it works with reduced security on Mac OS X and Linux.
-This is due to the security-hostile focus of both systems: the sandbox facility in Mac OS X is very weak (and getting weaker); and while it exists on Linux, it's too complicated to use.
-Moreover, the DNS resolution on both systems is run almost no protection but for dropping privileges.

-In short, I strongly discourage using any systems but OpenBSD.

 By default, *letskencrypt* talks only to the [staging server](https://community.letsencrypt.org/t/testing-against-the-lets-encrypt-staging-environment/6763).